All Episodes

 The cop is helping Skippy Gates down the steps, and Obama just walking two steps ahead, ignoring him.

-Folks, it let me tell you something.
+Folks, let me tell you something.

-If they treat people who can't do anything for them like dirt, then you're dealing with a lowbrow.
+If they treat people who can't do anything for them like dirt, then you're dealing with lowbrow plastic banana good time rock and roller phoniness.

-No character whatsoever.
+Bad guys, no character whatsoever.

 All right, to the phones.

-We're gonna start in Pittsburgh.
+We're going to start in Pittsburgh.

-Bill, great to have you with us, sir, the EIB network.
+Bill, great to have you with us, sir, the EIB Network.

 Hello.